-This curriculum provides you with comprehensive information on the Master's program in Earth & Climate System Science for all students beginning their studies in the winter semester 2019/20.
+This curriculum provides you with comprehensive information on the Master's program in Earth and Climate System Science.
+It contains information on the course structure and summarizes the most important examination regulations.

 Please keep in mind that all information in this guide is subject to change.
-For the latest information please visit the website of the University of Hohenheim at www.unihohenheim.de.
+For the latest information please visit the website of the University of Hohenheim at www.uni-hohenheim.de.